vuex-orm/vuex-orm/docs/model/defining-models.md

 # Model: Defining Models

 Models are the definition of the data schema that will be handled by Vuex ORM.
-Every Model should extend `vuex-orm/lib/Model`.
+Every Model should extend Vuex ORM `Model`.

 ```js
 import { Model } from 'vuex-orm'